 Making videos for overseas companies can be a little tougher, but not impossible.
-If you are good at what you do and have a decent portfolio behind you, a lot of companies based on tourism (like hotels and tours companies) usually jump on board for high quality content produced for them.
+If you are good at what you do and have a decent portfolio behind you, a lot of companies based on tourism (like hotels and tours companies) usually jump on board for high-quality content produced for them.
 It is usually at a lower cost for them but can be fun as well as rewarding.

-Having the voice of an angel can work in your favour if you love to sing in front of people.
+Having the voice of an angel can work in your favor if you love to sing in front of people.
 Similar to a DJ, people tend to follow the music and having great live music played somewhere tends to draw the crowds.

 Careers that involve traveling

-Crew on a Super Yacht
+A crew on a Super Yacht

-If sailing around places like the Greek Islands and The Caribbean on a luxury super yacht sounds like your cup of tea, then becoming a crew member on a Super Yacht may float your boat.
+If sailing around places like the Greek Islands and The Caribbean on a luxury superyacht sounds like your cup of tea, then becoming a crew member on a Super Yacht may float your boat.

 For this job, males are usually hired as Deckhands which involves tasks like tying the boat up at docks, washing the outside of the boat and scrubbing the deck.
 While females are hired as Stuarts which includes tasks like serving the guests food and drink, as well as cleaning the interior of the yacht.
-Minimum certification you will need is STCW95 certificate which is essentially is about Safety at Sea.
+The minimum certification you will need is a STCW95 certificate which is essentially is about Safety at Sea.
 There is also jobs for Chefs and Engineers but further qualification is required.

 For those who absolutely love the ocean, are passionate about the conservation of our reefs and all the amazing creatures we have in our waters, Marine Biology might be for you.

 Depending on the type of Marine Biology you do, you could be involved with various projects happening around the world to help save the marine life.
-Areas specialise in reef conservation, marine conservation, water contamination and can include diving too!
+Areas specialize in reef conservation, marine conservation, water contamination and can include diving too!
 Here’s more info about becoming a marine biologist

-This is the perfect job for those who are obsessed with the water and diving.
+This is the perfect job for those who are obsessed with water and diving.
 Being a dive instructor will allow you to travel and dive in some of the most amazing places and best of all, dive for free.

 To be a dive instructor, you will first have to get your dive masters qualification in diving and be confident instructing people.
 There is a lot of responsibility that comes with the job as you are responsible for others underwater, but with the proper training, this can be a really great job to travel with.